American Hairless Terrier

 Common inquiries about the breed

-Yes, they are generally very affectionate and playful with children, provided they are socialized early.
+They are generally affectionate and playful, making them excellent companions for families, provided they are socialized early.

 View Official FCI Standard